Geeksltd/Programming.Tips/Methods.md

 The right choice between the second and the third item depends on  **whether in the domain of the project there is any ambiguity.** If in that application the only estimation being recorded is that of the developer, then the best name will be simply `UpdateEstimation()` in order to avoid stating the Obvious.

 #### Preposition: Further clarify the argument’s role
-When passing an argument to a method, if you think about its role in that context, usually there will be a preposition that applies to the argument in the context of that method.
+&nbsp;&nbsp; When passing an argument to a method, if you think about its role in that context, usually there will be a preposition that applies to the argument in the context of that method.

 In the above example, you could use the “To” preposition and add it to the method name: